Top factors to consider when developing a hybrid workforce

 Create Flexible Schedules for the Hybrid Workplace

-Scheduling is one of the most difficult challenges when it comes to implementing a hybrid workforce.
-A survey conducted by PWCs indicates that executives believe that employees should work from the office for two days.
+Scheduling is one of the most difficult challenges when implementing a hybrid workforce.
+A survey conducted by PWCs indicates that executives believe employees should work from the office for two days.
 On the other hand, the workers also insisted on working remotely at least three days per week.
 How can you meet the expectations of both sides?

-You will need a plan for communication that will work well with everyone’s schedule.
+You will need a communication plan that will work well with everyone’s schedule.

 Support Your Hybrid Workforce to Stay Productive